MinDongRyul/Medical-Dialogue-System/README.md

 The MedDialog dataset (Chinese) contains conversations (in Chinese) between doctors and patients.
 It has 1.1 million dialogues and 4 million utterances.
 The data is continuously growing and more dialogues will be added.
 The raw dialogues are from haodf.com.
 All copyrights of the data belong to haodf.com.

-The data can be downloaded from https://drive.google.com/drive/folders/1r09_i8nJ9c1nliXVGXwSqRYqklcHd9e2?usp=sharing
+The raw data can be downloaded from https://drive.google.com/drive/folders/1r09_i8nJ9c1nliXVGXwSqRYqklcHd9e2?usp=sharing, you can also access the preprocess data from https://drive.google.com/drive/folders/11sglwm6-cY7gjeqlZaMxL_MDKDMLdhym.

 Details of the dataset are described in this [preprint](https://arxiv.org/abs/2004.03329)